chenshanmugarajah/Sparta-Global-Profile/README.md

 - 13:30
   - Leo can export a Word file, but having a blocker to export a Power Point file
   - Chris assisted Bryn with Password validification
+  - Alex added styling to the Admin Panel page and updated a user's name within.
 - 16:30